 Larson's work intersects with that of other scholars interested in civic engagement.
 Some of these scholars have focused on youth organizing as an important pathway for young people who are marginalized because of factors such as their race, socio-economic status, or access to quality education.
 For example, Govan and colleagues (2015) conducted a study of international youth community organizing, seeking to develop marginalized youth as leaders in their communities.
 They emphasized the importance of adult-youth relationships and peer-peer relationships in building youth efficacy, agency, and commitment to their organization.
-Using the same data, Watts and colleagues (2018) emphasized the importance of a learning process that includes cycles of preparation, rehearsal, performance, and feedback from peers and supportive adults.
+Using the same data, Watts and colleagues (2018) emphasized the importance of relationships within the context of an organizing culture.
+They emphasized the importance of a learning process that includes cycles of preparation, rehearsal, performance, and feedback from peers and supportive adults.